 Evaluators are subject matter experts tasked with reviewing assessment submissions in a fair and unbiased manner to determine if competency has been demonstrated.
 As established professionals within their fields, they bring years of hands-on experience and training to the position.
 Specifically, they:

-As of October 2014, WGU employs over 2,000 full-time faculty, plus over 600 part-time faculty, serving in one of several faculty roles.
+As of July 2016, WGU employs more than 2,000 full-time and 700 part-time faculty members, each serving in one of several faculty roles.